adamralph/xbehave.net/CONTRIBUTING.md

 ## Branches

-There are two mainline branches, **master** and **dev**.
-The **dev** branch is used for development work for the next release.
-All new features, changes, etc. must be applied to the dev branch.
-The **master** branch is used for stable releases.
-Any patches to the current stable release must be applied to master.
+There are two mainline branch kinds, **master** and **release-X.Y**.
+The **master** branch is used for development work for the next release.
+All new features, changes, etc. must be applied to the master branch.
+The **release-X.Y** branches are used for stable releases.
+Any patches to stable releases must be applied to the respective release branch.

 ## Making changes

 1. [Fork](http://help.github.com/forking/) on GitHub
 1. Clone your fork locally
 1. Configure the upstream repo (`git remote add upstream git://github.com/xbehave/xbehave.net.git`)
-1. Checkout the dev branch (`git checkout dev`) or, if you are working on a bug fix, checkout the master branch (`git checkout master`)
+1. Checkout the master branch (`git checkout master`) or, if you are working on a bug fix, checkout the corresponding release branch (`git checkout release-X.Y`)
 1. Create a local branch (`git checkout -b my-branch`).
 The branch name should be descriptive, or it can just be the GitHub issue number which the work relates to, e.g. `123`.
 1. Work on your change
 1. Rebase if required (see 'Handling updates from upstream' below)
-1. Test the build locally by running `rake` (see ['How to build'](/README.md#how-to-build))
+1. Test the build locally by running `build.cmd`
 1. Push the branch up to GitHub (`git push origin my-branch`)
 1. Send a pull request on GitHub (see 'Sending a Pull Request' below)

-You should **never** work on a clone of dev/master, and you should **never** send a pull request from dev/master - always from a branch.
+You should **never** work on a clone of master/release, and you should **never** send a pull request from master/release - always from a branch.
 The reasons for this are detailed below.

 ## Handling updates from upstream

-While you're working away in your branch it's quite possible that your upstream dev/master may be updated.
+While you're working away in your branch it's quite possible that your upstream master/release may be updated.
 If this happens you should:

-(If you are working on patch, replace `dev` with `master` when following these steps.)
+(If you are working on patch, replace `master` with `release` when following these steps.)

 1. [Stash](http://progit.org/book/ch6-3.html) any un-committed changes you need to
-1. `git checkout dev`
+1. `git checkout master`
-1. `git pull upstream dev`
+1. `git pull upstream master`
 1. `git checkout my-branch`
-1. `git rebase dev my-branch`
+1. `git rebase master my-branch`
-1. `git push origin dev` (optional) this keeps the dev branch in your fork up to date
+1. `git push origin master` (optional) this keeps the master branch in your fork up to date

-These steps ensure your history is "clean" i.e. you have one branch from dev/master followed by your changes in a straight line.
+These steps ensure your history is "clean" i.e. you have one branch from master/release followed by your changes in a straight line.
 Failing to do this ends up with several "messy" merges in your history, which we don't want.
-This is the reason why you should always work in a branch and you should never be working in or sending pull requests from dev/master.
+This is the reason why you should always work in a branch and you should never be working in or sending pull requests from master/release.

 If you're working on a long running feature you may want to do this quite often to reduce the risk of tricky merges later on.